Lynch Fragments

 Lynch Fragments is a series of abstract metal sculptures created by American artist Melvin Edwards.
-The artist began the series in 1963 and has continued it throughout his entire career, aside from two periods in the 1960s and 1970s.
-The sculptures number around 300, and are small and usually wall-based assemblages of metal scraps and objects such as spikes, chains, and scissors, welded together in various combinations.
+He began the series in 1963 and continued it throughout his career, aside from two periods in the 1960s and 1970s.
+The sculptures number around 300 and are small, usually wall-based assemblages of metal scraps and objects such as spikes, chains, and scissors, welded together.

 The title of the series alludes to the practice of lynching in the United States.
-Edwards, an African-American artist who grew up in both an integrated community in Ohio and a segregated community in Texas, has described the works as metaphors for both the violence inflicted on black people in the U.S., and the power and struggles of African Americans fighting against that violence.
-Additionally, many of the works explicitly reference African and African-American history, contemporary political events, and notable figures from Edwards's life and studies in their titles.
+Edwards, an African-American artist who grew up in both an integrated community in Ohio and a segregated community in Texas, described the works as metaphors for the violence inflicted on black people in the U.S. as well as the power and struggles of African Americans fighting against that violence.
+In their titles, many of the works explicitly reference African and African-American history, contemporary political events, and notable figures from Edwards's life and studies.

-In interpreting the Lynch Fragments, some critics and art historians have highlighted the possible sociocultural and historical allusions in the underlying materials and titles, while others have argued that the works are examples of formalist abstraction whose meanings are primarily visual rather than political.
+Some critics and art historians have observed sociocultural and historical allusions in the underlying objects and titles of the Lynch Fragments, while others have argued that the works are examples of formalist abstraction whose meanings are primarily visual rather than political.
 The pieces in the series are among Edwards's best-known and most widely lauded works.

 Background and history

 1963–1966: Early works, artistic and political background

-Melvin Edwards (born 1937), an African-American sculptor of abstract art, had been experimenting with welding small metal scraps together for several years in the early 1960s while living in Los Angeles.
-In 1963, this experimentation resulted in a small relief sculpture that began his Lynch Fragments series.
-This first work in the series, titled Some Bright Morning, comprises a shallow cylindrical form accented by bits of steel, a blade-shaped triangle of metal, and a short chain hanging from the piece with a small lump of steel at its end.
+Melvin Edwards (1937–2026), an African-American sculptor of abstract art, had been experimenting with welding small metal scraps for several years in the early 1960s while living in Los Angeles.
+In 1963, this experimentation resulted in a small relief sculpture that became the first work in his Lynch Fragments series.
+This sculpture, titled Some Bright Morning, comprises a shallow cylindrical form accented by bits of steel, a blade-shaped triangle of metal, and a short chain hanging from the piece with a small lump of steel at its end.